Mohitjangid097/Product-rental/README.md

 # rentweb-online product rental website.

--> This website is designed for a local user to give their day-to-day products on rent as well as take it on rent.
+-> This website is designed for a local user of a society to give their day-to-day products on rent as well as take it on rent.

 -> Technology used - html,css,Javascript for frontend and php for backend.